arvitorino/Daltatix_test/README.md

 The notebook jupyter is organized as follows:

-1 - Load file: In this step it is necessary to set the path where it contains the file with the list of products (data/dataset.jsonl.gz);
+1 - Load file: In this step it is necessary to set the path where it contains the file with the list of products (data/dataset.jsonl.gz)

-2 - Process and clean the features
+2 - Process and clean the features: This is the part where we create and treat the variables chosen for modeling;

-#### 3 - Functions and measures
+3 - Functions and measures: Here it was necessary to create some functions to calculate Cosine Similarity

-#### 4 - Output
+4 - Output: Generation of the data frame for analysis of the results and also the process to treatment extract the data as requested in the test
+      daltix_id_1,daltix_id_2
+      aaff0aa6db24814ad25d5cb410ded08361ab32bcb953e1f81fd4f77affe7fe35,480e353eb638dbe8be37d04cf28b3b801eadccbd0ffaddec4f9bed10996d901f

 #### 5 - Validation

 ## Requirements